YB009/Portfolio/RENDER_DEPLOYMENT.md

 VITE_API_URL=https://your-service-name.onrender.com
 ```

+**Important**: Make sure your Gmail app password is current and 2FA is enabled on your Google account.

 ### Step 3: Server Configuration
 Your server is already perfectly configured to serve both the API and the built frontend files.
 It will:
 - Serve API endpoints at `/api/*`